Voting bill collapses, Democrats unable to change filibuster - NewsBreak

 Several members of the Congressional Black Caucus walked across the Capitol building for the proceedings.
 “We want this Senate to act today in a favorable way.
 But if it don’t, we ain’t giving up,” said Rep. James Clyburn, D-S.C., the highest-ranking Black member of Congress.

 Manchin did open the door to a more tailored package of voting law changes, including to the Electoral Count Act, which was tested during the Jan.
 6, 2021, insurrection at the Capitol.
-He said senators from both parties are working on that and it could draw Republican support.University of Michigan reaches $490M sex abuse settlement with over 1,000 people
+He said senators from both parties are working on that and it could draw Republican support.U of Michigan latest to dole out massive sex misconduct settlement

 Sen. Lisa Murkowski, R-Alaska, said a bipartisan coalition should work on legislation to ensure voter access, particularly in far-flung areas like her state, and to shore up Americans’ faith in democracy.